top of page

 • Evaluation of jaw tumors

-• Measuring bone levels and implant surgery
+• Measuring bone levels in implant surgeries

-• In bone marrow inflammation (osteomyelitis)
+• Evaluation of bone marrow inflammation (osteomyelitis)

 Additional Imaging Methods